thomased/thomased.github.io/opportunities.md

 ### Postgraduates

 **PhD and Masters**
 The University of Sydney is a world-class research institution, and offers a vibrant environment within which to pursue postgraduate studies.
-Students will need to secure a scholarship such as an Australian Postgraduate Award or the University's equivalent (which share an application), and applications are typically due in ***October***.
+Students will need to secure a scholarship such as an Australian Postgraduate Award or the University's equivalent (which share an application), with applications now accepted **year-round**.
 | [Application information](https://sydney.edu.au/courses/courses/pr/doctor-of-philosophy-science.html) | [Scholarship information](http://sydney.edu.au/science/fstudent/postgrad/scholarships.shtml) |

 **Honours**